 Friday proved to me even more entertaining.
 Sometime during mid-afternoon, we were suddenly surrounded on all sides by local boats, whizzing through the anchorage at high speed.

 They screamed by, too close for comfort, with more of the boat out of the water than in.
-We were shocked that no one fell out, or that none of the boats flipped over.
+We were shocked that no one fell out, or that none of the boats flipped over, and were surprised at how close they came to the boats at anchor.

 The town dock wasn’t safe either, as boats sped by the crowds gathered to watch the mayhem.